Tatiana Calderón: Further junior racing ventures and the GP3 Series (2015–2018)

 In late 2014, driver Susie Wolff began to mentor and advise Calderón.
 She moved to Carlin for the 2015 FIA Formula 3 European Championship after testing with the team in December 2014.
 Calderón briefly led the rain-affected third race at Spa-Francorchamps, becoming the first woman to lead a series race.
 She scored no points to go unranked in the 33-race season.
 During the 2015–2016 season, Calderón drove in the MRF Challenge Formula 2000 Championship for MRF Racing, where she developed a reputation for risky overtaking because the cars' low downforce allowed them to run close together.
 She consistently finished in the top five, winning at the Dubai Autodrome and was runner-up to Pietro Fittipaldi in the points standings.

 Due to a regulation introduced by motorsport's governing body, the Fédération Internationale de l'Automobile, in late 2015 limiting drivers to three full seasons in European F3, Calderón was ineligible to enter the series for a fourth consecutive season.
 She instead contested the 2016 GP3 Series for Arden International and was the team's first woman driver in history.
 She had tested a World Series Formula V8 3.5 car with Pons Racing at Ciudad del Motor de Aragón in November 2015 before choosing GP3 two months later because it was faster.
 Calderón scored two points from tenth-place finishes at the Hockenheimring and the Autodromo Nazionale Monza for 21st in the drivers' championship.
-She was slow in qualifying, giving her an average starting position of 17th.
+She was slow in qualifying, giving her an average starting position of seventeenth.
 Calderón was third at the Red Bull Ring and took 66 points for Teo Martín Motorsport and then RP Motorsport in six rounds of the Euroformula Open Championship.
 She was also a panellist on the Canal F1 Latin America show Directo Fórmula.